K2: Climbing routes and difficulties

-There are a number of routes on K2, of somewhat different character, but they all share some key difficulties, the first being the extremely high altitude and resulting lack of oxygen: there is only one-third as much oxygen available to a climber on the summit of K2 as there is at sea level.

-The second is the propensity of the mountain to experience extreme storms of several days duration, which have resulted in many of the deaths on the peak.
-The third is the steep, exposed, and committing nature of all routes on the mountain, which makes retreat more difficult, especially during a storm.
-Despite many attempts the first successful winter ascents occurred only in 2021.
-All major climbing routes lie on the Pakistani side.
+K2 features several routes, each with distinct characteristics; however, they all share common challenges.
+The first is the extreme altitude, which results in a significant reduction in available oxygen.
+At the summit of K2, only one-third of the oxygen present at sea level is available to climbers.
+The second challenge is the mountain's tendency to experience extreme storms lasting several days, which have resulted in many of the deaths on the peak.
+The third is the steep, exposed, and demanding nature of all routes on the mountain, which makes retreat particularly difficult, especially during storms.
+Despite numerous attempts, the first successful winter ascent occurred only in 2021.
+All major climbing routes are located on the Pakistani side.
 The base camp is also located on the Pakistani side.

 Abruzzi Spur

 The standard route of ascent, used by 75% of all climbers, is the Abruzzi Spur, located on the Pakistani side, first attempted by Prince Luigi Amedeo, Duke of the Abruzzi in 1909.
 This is the peak's southeast ridge, rising above the Godwin-Austen Glacier.
 The spur proper begins at an altitude of 5400 m, where Advanced Base Camp is usually placed.
 The route follows an alternating series of rock ribs, snow/ice fields, and some technical rock climbing on two famous features, "House's Chimney" and the "Black Pyramid."
-Above the Black Pyramid, dangerously exposed and difficult to navigate slopes lead to the easily visible "Shoulder", and thence to the summit.
+Above the Black Pyramid, the route continues along dangerously exposed and difficult-to-navigate slopes leading to the easily visible "Shoulder" and then on to the summit.
 The last major obstacle is a narrow couloir known as the "Bottleneck", which places climbers dangerously close to a wall of seracs that form an ice cliff to the east of the summit.
 It was partly due to the collapse of one of these seracs around 2001 that no climbers reached the summit in 2002 and 2003.

-On 1 August 2008, 11 climbers from several expeditions died during a series of accidents, including several ice falls in the Bottleneck.
+Between 1 and 2 August 2008, 11 climbers from several expeditions died during a series of accidents, including several icefalls in the Bottleneck.

 North Ridge

-Almost opposite from the Abruzzi Spur is the North Ridge, which ascends the Chinese side of the peak.
+Almost opposite the Abruzzi Spur is the North Ridge, which ascends the Chinese side of the peak.
 It is rarely climbed, partly due to very difficult access, involving crossing the Shaksgam River, which is a hazardous undertaking.
 In contrast to the crowds of climbers and trekkers at the Abruzzi basecamp, usually at most two teams are encamped below the North Ridge.
 This route, more technically difficult than the Abruzzi, ascends a long, steep, primarily rock ridge to high on the mountain—Camp IV, the "Eagle's Nest" at 7900 m—and then crosses a dangerously slide-prone hanging glacier by a leftward climbing traverse, to reach a snow couloir which accesses the summit.

 Besides the original Japanese ascent, a notable ascent of the North Ridge was the one in 1990 by Greg Child, Greg Mortimer, and Steve Swenson, which was done alpine style above Camp 2, though using some fixed ropes already put in place by a Japanese team.